Claude + OpenClaw: Complete Setup Guide for Production (2026)

 - OpenClaw installed — Follow the official installation guide

-- Node.js 20+ — Required for OpenClaw
+- Node.js 22+ — Required for OpenClaw

 Step 1: Configure Your API Key

-Add your Anthropic API key to the OpenClaw configuration:
+Add your Anthropic API key to the OpenClaw configuration.

-Option A: Environment variable (recommended for production)
+Option A: Environment variable (recommended)

 export ANTHROPIC_API_KEY="sk-ant-..."

-Option B: Configuration file
+Option C: Configuration file

-In your openclaw.json:
+In your ~/.openclaw/openclaw.json:

 {

-"credentials": {
+env: {

-"apiKey": "sk-ant-..."
+ANTHROPIC_API_KEY: "sk-ant-..."

 }